chrisjcameron/chrisjcameron.github.io/_posts/2016-04-27-homebrew_and_anaconda.md

 `3.` Install homebrew iGraph normally:

     % brew install igraph

+   or if you don't have homebrew/science/ tapped,

+    % brew install homebrew/science/igraph

 `4.` Use extra flags so python-igraph is not built against the libraries bundled with Anaconda: